bpholt/wedding/covid-19.md

     It is an offense to travel to Ireland from overseas without a pre-departure test result or full vaccination, so please make sure your paperwork is in order!

 2. The US government requires a negative test before flying home.
-The test must be taken within 1 day of departure, and testing is availble in Dublin airport.
-Test can be antigen, BUT must be supervised via telehealth visit ([Source](https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html))
+This test must be taken within 1 day of departure.
+Testing is availble in Dublin airport.
+Test can also be an antigen test, BUT must be supervised via telehealth visit ([Source](https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html))
 3. [Schedule your return testing at Dublin Airport here](https://www.dublinairport.com/covid-19/pre-departure-covid-19-testing)
 4. A [Passenger Locator Form](https://travel.eplf.gov.ie/en) is required prior to entry.
 This can be completed no more than 3 days prior to arrival.